Hotels in Tampa, Florida

 Which hotels in Tampa, Florida offer free parking?

-Which hotels in Tampa, Florida have a pool?
+Which hotels in Tampa, Florida have an outdoor pool?

 Which hotels in Tampa, Florida have suites or extra space?

-Which hotels in Tampa, Florida have an in-room kitchen or kitchenette?
+Which hotels in Tampa, Florida have a full in-room kitchen?

 Ready to book in Tampa?